 Dr. Billy Wu is a senior lecturer at Imperial College London in the Dyson School of Design Engineering where he works on electrochemical devices and manufacturing.
 Within the School he is the part of the Energy Technologies and Systems theme and also jointly leads the Electrochemical Science and Engineering group.
 He is on the editorial board of Scientific Reports and the Journal of Power and Energy and also co-leads the Imperial College London Additive Manufacturing Network and is part of the management team for the Imperial College Advanced Hackspace.
-His research activities include:
+He is a fellow of the Higher Education Academy and his research activities include:

 - Lithium-ion batteries

 - Redox flow batteries

 - Metal-air batteries